Jason Faunt

 Jason Patrick Faunt (born November 20, 1974) is an American actor.
-He is best known for the role as Wesley Collins in Power Rangers Time Force, as well as his descendant Alex, the former Red Time Force Ranger.
+He is best known for the role as Wesley Collins in Power Rangers Time Force, as well as his descendant Alex Drake, the former Red Time Force Ranger.

 Early life

-Faunt grew up in the Chicago suburb of McHenry, Illinois.
+Faunt was born in Chicago, Illinois, and grew up in McHenry, Illinois.
 He attended McHenry High School East Campus.
 Due to his athletic prowess in high school, he used a partial baseball scholarship to attend the University of North Carolina at Asheville, where he earned a business degree.
 He originally was going to become a Major League Baseball player after graduating, but moved to Los Angeles instead to pursue an acting career.

 Career

 In 1999, he appeared in the supernatural horror films Witchouse and Totem.
-In 2001, he played Wesley "Wes" Collins, the Red Time Force Ranger and Alex in Power Rangers Time Force.
+In 2001, he played Wesley "Wes" Collins, the Red Time Force Ranger and Alex Drake in Power Rangers Time Force.
 He later reprised the role of Wes in episodes of Power Rangers Wild Force, Super Megaforce, and Super Ninja Steel.

 In 2017, he appeared in the film The Order alongside other Power Rangers alumni.
 He appeared in Resident Evil: Vendetta as the motion capture actor for Leon S. Kennedy and as the voice of Aaron.